Approach to consultations

 Integrating disease control and device choice

-This 9-min video by Carol Stonham, Respiratory nurse practitioner and Executive Chair of the Primary Care Respiratory Society, is an excellent demonstration of how to integrate high quality and low carbon asthma care during an asthma review.
+This 9-min video by Carol Stonham, Respiratory nurse practitioner and previous Executive Chair of the Primary Care Respiratory Society, is an excellent demonstration of how to integrate high quality and low carbon asthma care during an asthma review.

 Consider the setting for the consultation.
-Appointments should in person, or by video if necessary, to allow you to assess inhaler technique.
+Appointments should in person, or by video if necessary, to assess inhaler technique.
 Confirming correct inhaler technique is an essential part of asthma review.
 If a new inhaler device is prescribed, then its use should be demonstrated and patients given a chance to practice.
 Videos and leaflets on inhaler technique are available here.

 Asthma review templates can help to structure the consultation and prompt you to review and discuss important information.
 For the PCIT Asthma Template which can be downloaded for free onto your clinical system please register here.